 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-When natural disasters strike, you have lots to care for and consider.
-In addition to making sure you met your own needs, it’s essential not to forget about your pets too.
-Remember, if a storm, hurricane, tornado or other possible threat is dangerous for you, it’s also a hazard for your pet.
+When a natural disaster or pandemic strikes, you have lots to care for and consider.
+In addition to making sure you meet your own needs, it’s essential not to forget about your pets too.
+Remember, if a storm, hurricane, tornado, pandemic, or other possible threat is dangerous for you, there are also hazards for your pet.

 So if you are evacuating your home, be sure to bring your furry, scaly, or other textured pet along with you.
 And if you hunker down, make sure you’re stocked up on supplies.
 Learn how pet disaster preparedness can save your best friend’s life.

 In a PetFirst survey of 50,000 pet parents, 50% said they worry about their pet in a natural disaster, yet less than a third have a pet first aid kit1.
 While having an extra supply of food is a good idea, you’ll need more than you think, especially if you don’t have power or access to a vet.

 Below are some tips and guidelines to consider for emergency preparedness for dogs, cats, and other small domestic animals.
 This is not a comprehensive list, and needs vary based on the animal.

 What To Include In A Pet First Aid Kit?

 At a minimum, you’ll want to have these items ready to go at a moment’s notice.
 Food and medication (1 & 2 below) are the most important items you must prioritize.